ivaylokenov/MyTested.AspNetCore.Mvc/docs/_docfx/tutorial/options.md

 ## Section summary

 Well, this was easy.
-In fact, it it is the easiest part of this tutorial.
+In fact, it's the easiest part of this tutorial.
 Let's move to [Session & Cache](/tutorial/sessioncache.html) where we will use the options setup one more time.